arenatheme/hugeshop/setting-up-your-homepage/homepage-sections.md

    **Content: **Add your images for slideshow.
 Our Slideshow support to display image/video content on slideshow.
 You may setting following settings bellow

    * Image
-   * Video: Go to Settings &gt; Files &gt; click 'Upload files' to upload your video, then copy the url and paste to here
+   * Video: Go to Settings &gt; Files &gt; click 'Upload files' to upload your video, then copy the url and paste to here to display video in slide
    * Link
    * Text Layer Content

    You may add **maximum 6** **slideshow** **content**.

 3. #### COLLECTION & PRODUCT

+   **3.1.
+COLLECTION
+   **Sections starting with the Collection are used to display collections on the website.
+    ** Collection List: **Listing Verticle Image Link to Collection by **
+   3.2.
+PRODUCT
+    ** Products Listing: **Display products are selected from the collection in the form of vertical.
+    ** Products Grid
+    ** Product Tabs

 4. #### INFORMATION
 5. #### ADVANTAGE LAYOUT